-There is still a number of lenders that can assist, however borrowing options can appear limited.
+There is still a number of lenders that can assist but borrowing options are limited.

-Lenders adopt different approaches to underwriting, however most commonly they will use an average (or the worst) exchange rate seen over the last few years (rather than the current rate) or use a typical exchange rate and then discount the relative income calculation by a set percentage.
+Lenders adopt different approaches to underwriting but, most commonly, they will use an average (or the worst) exchange rate seen over the last few years (rather than the current rate) or use a typical exchange rate and then discount the relative income calculation by a set percentage.

 Residential and buy-to-let deposit requirements